onlinehub0808/-smart-contract-best-practices/about/CONTRIBUTING.md

 We welcome all contributions - send a pull request or open an issue.
 When possible, send different pull requests by section/topic.

-Feel free to peruse the [open issues](../issues) for ideas which need to be expanded on a bit here.
+Feel free to peruse the [open issues](../issues) for ideas which should be added or expanded on.

 ### Layout and Compilation